 Greed

-If your boss asked you to do 3x as much work for the same pay, you wouldn't be happy, even if you had received a 50% raise over the last ten years while doing less work.
+If your boss asked you to do two to three times as much work for the same pay, you wouldn't be happy, even if you had received a 50% raise over the last ten years while doing less work.

 That’s exactly what you’re doing by asking a “traditional” real estate agent for a commission rebate.
 Even though your transaction would remain extremely profitable, it’s easy for them to get comfortable and convince themselves they deserve $700/hour.

-It takes a new entrant like Yoreevo to build a business around buyer agent commission rebates (and have more reasonable expectations!).
+It takes a new entrant like Yoreevo to build a business around buyer agent commission rebates — and to have more reasonable expectations!

 Transaction Size and Frequency

-The best thing traditional brokers have going for them is NYC apartment purchases are large and infrequent.
-It's hard to be an expert in something you do every 5-7 years (the average holding period for NYC real estate).
+The best thing traditional agents have going for them is NYC apartment purchases are large and infrequent.
+It’s hard to be an expert at something you only do every 5–7 years — the average holding period for NYC real estate.

-First time buyers can be risk averse and mistakenly assume they must pay 3% for their broker.
+First-time buyers can be risk-averse and mistakenly assume they must pay 3% for their agent.
 When Yoreevo speaks with repeat buyers, the conversations are much shorter.
-They know what a broker actually does and recognize a 3% commission is absurd.
+They know what an agent actually does and recognize a 3% commission is absurd.

 Expense Structures

 If you were charging more to do less, you’d do your best to keep that quiet.
-Brokers often try to change the subject by spending money on flashy but unnecessary expenses.
-Fancy offices, all day car services - buyers end up paying for these.
-This has locked traditional brokers into high cost structures that require high commissions and they couldn't offer rebates even if they wanted to.
+Agents often try to change the subject by spending money on flashy but unnecessary expenses.
+Fancy offices, all day car services — buyers end up paying for these.
+This has locked traditional brokerages into high cost structures that require high commissions so they couldn't offer rebates even if they wanted to.

-Thankfully, you don't have to use a traditional broker and you are now an expert on commission rebates!
-If you've made it this far, we're pretty sure you'd agree everyone should get one so call us or email us at info@yoreevo.com and we'll get you on your way to a commission rebate!
+Thankfully, you don't have to use a traditional agent and you are now an expert on commission rebates!
+If you've made it this far, we're pretty sure you'd agree everyone should get one.
+Call or email us at info@yoreevo.com and you’ll be on your way to a commission rebate!

 Note: This post should not be used as tax advice.
 Please contact a qualified accountant if you have any questions about your particular situation.